What is CPC?

 However, some networks, like Outbrain, also offer a competitive CPC and budget setting that will automatically change your CPC slightly to be more in line with your overall goals, based on the actual conversions you get and not just the clicks.

-With this type of PPC ad, you are in much more control of your own CPC, which means you will need to pay very close attention to it.
-It’s also where you are more likely to underpay.
-So be sure to set your CPC high enough that it is competitive and getting the desired amount of traffic to be worth your while.
+It also means you’re more likely to underpay.
+So be sure to set your CPC high enough that it is competitive and gets the desired amount of traffic to be worth your while.

 CPCs for native ads can run anywhere from $0.05 up to nearly $5.00 depending on the content and competition available.